This is us

 Today, information travels faster than our ability to reflect on it.
 I miss critical thinking.
 That is why investigative journalism matters not only because it exposes wrongdoing, but because it teaches people to distinguish between opinion and fact, belief and evidence.
 It teaches them to think.

-Darja Tibaot Ciringer, MA in political science and BA in journalism, has more than 25 years of experience in the media.
+Darja Tibaot Ciringer, MA in political science and BA in journalism, has more than 25 years of media experience.
 After over two decades of journalism at POP TV and RTV Slovenia — where she produced complex stories on social change, the economy, and politics — she shifted toward strategic communication, content‑project management, and communication campaigns.
 Today, she combines her journalistic expertise with strategic communication, team leadership, teaching, and doctoral research in critical thinking.
 As a member of the expert committee evaluating undergraduate theses, she successfully transfers her extensive media knowledge into pedagogical practice.

 manca@ostro.si